GiacomoTr/geomini_SE2020/READ_ME.md

 **List of Features:**

--Create new File
-  -Choose Name of File
+**Creating Files**
-  -Area and Population Validation of Integers
-  -File will not be saved if User Input is incomplete OR incorrect (e.g. String in Int Field)
+Create new File, Choose Name of File, Area and Population Validation of Integers, File will not be saved if User Input is incomplete OR incorrect (e.g. String in Int Field)

--Clear All Fields

--Read and Update Existing File "Open File"
-  -Type in File Name
-  -"Load Existing"
+**Reading & Updating existing Files "Open File"**
-  -Contents loaded into corresponding Fields in "Create View" -Editing of values possible
-  -Save changes to same file name (override) OR define new file name and save a copy
+Type in File Name, Contents load into corresponding Fields in "Create View", Updating of values possible, Save changes to same file name (override) OR define new file name and save a copy

--Delete File
-  -Type in File Name
+**Deleting Files**
-  -Delete File from hard drive
-  -if file sucessfully deleted, confirmation appears -if unsucessful, error is displayed
+Enter File Name, Delete File from hard drive, if file sucessfully deleted, confirmation appears, if unsucessful, error is displayed.

--Quit Application

--File Structure
+**Additional Buttons**
+Clear All Fields, Quit Application

+**File Structure**
-  -Files are accessible after restarting Application or IDE -User friendly ID via file name
-  -Every dataset is saved to a separate file
+Files are accessible after restarting Application or IDE, User friendly ID via file name, Every dataset is saved to a separate file

--Usability and GUI
+**Usability and GUI**
-  -Minimalist Structure
-  -Custom App Icon
-  -(A little bit) Responsive
-  -PromptText in all TextFields to avoid false Input by user -Files saved permanently = convenience
-  -Area and Population show as invalid upon wrong data entry
+Minimalist Structure, Custom App Icon, (A little bit) Responsive, PromptText in all TextFields to avoid false Input by user, Files saved permanently = convenience, Area and Population show as invalid upon wrong data entry

+Please get in touch with me if something should be unclear.

+Happy grading, Giacomo Travaglione